ImageDefinition

 ?.[0];

-if (const file: File | undefinedfile) { // Creates ImageDefinition with multiple resolutions automatically const
+if (const file: File | undefinedfile) { // Creates ImageDefinition with a blurry placeholder, limited to 1024px on the longest side, and multiple resolutions automatically const

 const image: {